D-vokic/interactive-banking-ui/README.md

 ## Demo

-You can view a live demo of this project [here](https://d-vokic.github.io/interactive-banking-ui/).
+You can [here] view a live demo of this project (https://d-vokic.github.io/interactive-banking-ui/).

 ## Table of Contents